MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/INSERT-Function--MediaSet-.md

 **true** if the media is successfully added to the MediaSet; otherwise, **false**.

 ## Remarks
 When media object is inserted in a MediaSet, it is assigned in index number.
-For more information, see xxx.
+For more information, see [Indexing of media objects in a media set](Working-With-Media-on-Records.md#Indexing).

 ## <a name="InsertMediaExample"></a> Example
 This example uses the Insert function and [Item Function \(MediaSet\)](Item-Function--MediaSet-.md) to take a media object that is already in the database and assigned to a record in a table (TableA), and add it to the MediaSet of a record in another table (TableB).
 This example assumes the following: